What are the aims of this leaflet?

 What are the rare side effects of tralokinumab?

 Severe allergic reactions are very rare.
-If you develop a swollen face/tongue, difficulty breathing, feeling lightheaded, itching all over, widespread rash, fever, and joint pain, you should dial 999 or immediately go to a hospital Accident & Emergency department.
-Afterwards, you should make sure that your dermatologist and GP have been informed of the reaction and you should stop using tralokinumab.
+If you develop a swollen face/tongue, difficulty breathing, feeling lightheaded, itching all over, widespread rash, fever, and joint pain, you should dial 999 or immediately go to the Accident & Emergency hospital department.
+Afterwards, you should make sure that your dermatologist and GP have been informed of the reaction, and you should stop using tralokinumab.

 What happens before starting treatment?